-- The lack of regulation on dietary supplements means the labels could say there is one amount of an ingredient, and there could actually be a totally different amount in the bottle.
-You don’t want to accidentally take too much of anything in the supplement.
+- The lack of regulation on dietary supplements means the labels could say there is one amount of an ingredient, and there could be a different amount in the bottle.
+So you don’t want to take too much of anything in the supplement accidentally.

 Kratom Legality: Where is Kratom Legal?

 Kratom, native to Southeast Asia, has been a popular supplement for years.
-It has been used for energy, focus, and pain relief as long as people have known of its benefits.
-Kratom is legal in many places throughout the world, including most of the United States.
+It has been used for energy, focus, and pain relief as long as people know its benefits.
+Kratom is mostly legal worldwide, including in most of the United States.

 Because kratom has been so widely used, it is common to think that it has a lot of health benefits, but that isn’t the case.
-There are actually a number of negative side effects that people experience, which has led to many places around the world actually banning kratom, as they do not want people getting sick or being harmed by this common supplement.
+Instead, there are many negative side effects that people experience, which has led to many places around the world banning kratom, as they do not want people getting sick or being harmed by this common supplement.

 The states that have outlawed kratom altogether are:

 The remaining states and the District of Columbia have decided that kratom is legal within their borders.
 Some states regulate who can use and purchase kratom, while others allow anyone to purchase it without restriction.

 - Arizona: KCPA passed

 - Colorado: Illegal for human consumption in Denver